 4.3 Ongoing Education

-Directors are encouraged to continue their education and the Port Authority will fund any appropriate development activities, including membership of the Australia Institute of Company Directors.
+Directors are encouraged to continue their education and Port Authority will fund any appropriate development activities.
 Directors are also provided with regular site visits and workshops to ensure they understand the nature of the business.

 4.4 Ongoing Information